Megali Idea: Greeks under Ottoman rule

 Under the millet system which was in force during the Ottoman Empire, the population was classified according to religion rather than language or ethnicity.
 Orthodox Greeks were seen as part of the millet-i Rûm (literally "Roman community") which included all Orthodox Christians, including beside Greeks also Bulgarians, Serbs, Vlachs, Slavs, Georgians, Romanians and Albanians, despite their differences in ethnicity and language and despite the fact that the religious hierarchy was Greek dominated.
 It is not clear to what extent one can speak of a Greek identity during those times as opposed to a Christian or Orthodox identity.
 In the late 1780s, Catherine II of Russia and Joseph II of Austria intended to reclaim the Byzantine heritage and restore the Greek statehood as part of their joint Greek Plan.

 During the Middle Ages and the Ottoman period, Greek-speaking Christians identified as Romans and thought of themselves as the descendants of the Roman Empire (including the medieval Eastern Roman Empire).
 The term Roman was often interpreted as synonymous with Christian throughout Europe and the Mediterranean during this time.
 The terms Greek or Hellene were largely seen by Ottoman Christians as referring to the ancient pagan peoples of the region.
 This changed during the late stages of the Ottoman Empire and the emergence of the Greek independence movement.

+For much of the period of the Tourkokratia, the Russians were viewed by the Greeks as the xanthon genos, a fair-haired race and the sole Orthodox power that would liberate Constantinople from the Ottomans.
+The Greek legend of the xanthon genos eventually liberating Constantinople was also referenced in the 15th-century Tale on the Taking of Tsargrad, which itself was widely circulated in Russia between the 16th and 18th centuries.